Instagram/LibCST/docs/source/metadata.rst

 ========

-LibCST ships with a metadata interface that defines a standardized way to associate nodes in a CST with arbitrary metadata.
+LibCST ships with a metadata interface that defines a standardized way to associate nodes in a CST with arbitrary metadata while maintaining the immutability of the tree.
 The metadata interface is designed to be declarative and type safe.

 Accessing Metadata
 ------------------